Course Catalog 2024-2025

 ITL 275 Advanced Italian Conversation (2 Credits)

 This course is designed to help advanced Italian students maintain their level of spoken language while at the same time further their knowledge of contemporary Italian society and culture.
 It enables students to express themselves with an advanced degree of fluency and proficiency as well as appropriate use of formal and/or informal register.
-Prerequisite: ITL 235 or placement exam to ensure correct language level.
+Prerequisite: ITL 235 or by placement exam.
 Instructor permission required. {F}

 Fall, Spring, Variable